newrelic/newrelic-salesforce-exporter/README.md

 located at [`newrelic.ini`](./newrelic_sample.ini) or [using environment variables](https://docs.newrelic.com/install/python/#env-variables).

+> We provide a sample config file in this repository: `newrelic_sample.ini`.
+You should rename it to `newrelic.ini` and fill in with your credentials before using this integration.

 ##### Application name

 By default, the name of the application which the Python agent reports telemetry